 There are a number of possibilities for students to follow part of their studies abroad with faculty or UvA-wide exchange programmes.
 For students who want to study in Europe, the Erasmus programme of the European Union offers a wide range of possibilities.
 If you want to go to a country or university with which there is no exchange, you have to arrange everything yourself.

 All exchanges are intended for full-time students enrolled at the University of Amsterdam.
 Psychology students usually go on exchange in their third bachelor year or at the beginning of a fourth year.
-They usually plan a free semester for this.
+Psychology students that started their programme in 2019-2020 or later can specifically use their Optional Course Profile (year 3, semester 2) for an exchange.
 It is a good idea to start the preparation about a year in advance.

 The Psychology department has made agreements with more than twenty partner institutions in Europe about student exchange within the framework of the Erasmus programme.